Anton Gorlin Bio

 Welcome to my site.
 I hope you enjoy viewing the photos as much as I enjoy creating them.
 Photography is the way to express myself, to develop my vision and to deliver it to the viewer.
 I invite you to explore, feel and dream with me, through my lens and perception.
 Every time during the photo creation process, I keep asking myself – what is the reality?
 Does it even exist?
 I believe we, as human beings, can only see a filtered reality, our own little world.
 Every small world is beautiful in something, is perfect to some extent.
 And so my art is a way to share a bit of my world with you.
-As a Sydney photographer, I share mostly Australian landscape photos in my art projects.
+As a Gold Coast photographer, I share mostly Australian landscape photos in my art projects.

 Photography equipment is essential, but the vision is even more so.
 Currently, I use Nikon D750, which is a full frame pro camera.
 But some of my best photos were created with more humble D7000 or even D80.
 And I could never beat those images; they are still present in my top images gallery.
 The primary lens I currently use is Tamron 15-30/2.8, secondary lenses are Nikon 50/1.8D and Nikon 70-300 VRII.
 I don’t use any filters.

 This topic is highly debated among both photographers and viewers.
 Nothing is set in stone and never will.
 So what I say here is my own opinion and perception.
-It may change one day, it may even become opposite, but now it is like this.
+It may change one day, it may even become the opposite, but now it is like this.

 When I feel creativity or inspiration something as if descends upon me.
 Maybe it’s the God; perhaps it’s the Universe, it doesn’t matter.
 I see some pictures or images with my internal sight and then try to capture what I saw as best as I can.
 Sometimes it works out; sometimes it does not.
 Camera, as a physical device, has its limitations.
 My vision and imaginations have no limits.
 My eyes are also devices but crafted much better than the camera.
 Therefore, I entrust the implementation of the idea to the most advanced equipment of all available – imagination.